2016 Finance and Proposed Budget

 As previously reported to Convention, a conclusion was reached that all of the assets and liabilities of the Corporation Sole could be transferred to the Diocesan Corporation without significant costs except for the real property holdings of the Corporation Sole.
 Transfers of real property in California are subject to significant real estate transfer taxes; religious and nonprofit entities are not exempt from these transfer taxes.
 In December 2009 all of the assets of the Corporation Sole other than its real estate properties were transferred to the Diocesan Corporation.

-During 2014 the Corporation Sole received the balance of the insurance proceeds relating to the 2012 fire damage at Good Shepherd Church in Berkeley, and used these proceeds for the rebuilding and repairs to the church.
-The balance sheet of the Corporation Sole as of December 31, 2014 (shown in the following pages) reflects the 33 real estate properties which continue to be held by the Corporation Sole.
+The balance sheet of the Corporation Sole as of December 31, 2015 (shown below) reflects the 33 real estate properties which continue to be held by the Corporation Sole.

 Robert McCaskill, Treasurer

-Resolved, That years of experience be defined as years of credited service with The Church Pension Fund.
+Resolved, That Years of Experience be defined as Credited Service with The Church Pension Fund.

 1. That any deviation below these minimums will be permitted by the Bishop for serious cause, with the Bishop using the Personnel Practices Commission as a council of advice.

 2. That employers of all clergy pay to each cleric 50% of the self-employment tax assessed on the cleric's base compensation as a portion of total compensation (7.65% of base compensation).
 This amount is included in the schedule above.

 3. The Personnel Practices Committee strongly urges all churches, whenever possible, to increase the clergy and lay staff compensation by 2.7% for 2017 to accommodate for inflation.